angeswe/resto/README.md

 # Resto - Dynamic REST API Platform

 I found myself in need of a simple and effective way to create and manage test REST API endpoints for my projects.
-This started as a weekend project with me and "klabbe"(calude.ai) and continued with windsurf which I had not been testing yet.

 Resto is a web application that allows you to create and manage dynamic REST API endpoints with customizable schemas and responses.